JeanVydes/neo-email/README.md

 * Easy and Fast to implement
 * Built on top of Tokio
 * Customization
-* Like build a HTTP api
+* Like build a HTTP API
 * Open Source

 ## Examples